African boxthorn was widely promoted as a hedge plant

 usually the best months in north west New South Wales – as long as the

-plants are NOT moisture-stressed (if leaves fall off when the plant is
+plants are NOT moisture-stressed (one test is that if leaves fall off when the plant is

 lightly tapped with a stick, it's too late!).
 Pushing large plants out of the